Eric-Melb/simple-lightbox/README.md

 Drop simple-lightbox.js and simple-lightbox.css into your project, edit the ```simpleLightboxClass``` variable at the top of the js file to target whatever image class you want to be lightboxed and you're good to go.

-It is very simple, edit as you see fit and use freely.
+Edit as you see fit and use freely.

 `index.html` and `style.css` are just for the simple demo of the simple lightbox, and can be safely ignored